bacook17/acronym/README.md

 Collecting word corpus
 Identifying matching acronyms
 Process Complete
-TAMOYO	The long nAMe of yOur very fancY prOject
-TANREC	The long nAme of your very faNcy pRojECt
-TAREFA	The long nAme of youR vEry FAncy project
-TARPOT	The long nAme of youR very fancy PrOjecT
-TAVERN	The long nAme of your VERy faNcy project
+TERRACE	ThE long name of youR veRy fAnCy projEct THEREAT	THE long name of youR vEry fAncy projecT TYRRANY	The long name of YouR veRy fANcY project TAVERN	The long nAme of your VERy faNcy project
-TAVERT	The long nAme of your VEry fancy pRojecT
+TEAPOT	ThE long nAme of your very fancy PrOjecT
+TENANT	ThE loNg name of your very fANcy projecT
+TENOUR	ThE loNg name of yOUr very fancy pRoject
+TENURE	ThE loNg name of yoUr very fancy pRojEct
 [...]
 ```